Edward Turner (judge): Career

 Edward Turner was appointed aide-de-camp and private secretary for Governor Claiborne and clerk of the House of Representatives soon after his arrival.
-He was married in 1802 to a daughter of Cato West, and in August was appointed clerk of the court of Jefferson County, succeeding Col. John Girault.
+In August, he was appointed clerk of the court of Jefferson County, succeeding Col. John Girault.

 In July, 1803, he was appointed by the president the first registrar of the land office west of Pearl River, then the most western land office in the United States.
 He was on duty at the town of Washington until succeeded by Thomas H. Williams, when he removed to Greenville in Jefferson County and continued the practice of law.
 Moving further north he had a plantation in Warren County in 1810.
 He was elected to the assembly in 1811 and was major of a regiment.

 His wife died in February, 1811, and he married Eliza B. Baker December 1812.
 Returning to Natchez in 1813, he continued his law practice and was elected city magistrate and president of the board of selectmen.
 He was elected in 1815 to the last general assembly of the Territory, sitting in 1815 and 1816.
 In December 1815, he was elected by the two houses to "digest the statutes of the Mississippi Territory."
 This work, entitled Statutes of the Mississippi Territory etc. was the second publication of its kind in Mississippi Territory, the first having been made by Judge Toulmin in 1807.
 It was printed at Natchez in 1816 by Peter Isler, printer to the Territory.
 It appears to have been a complete, well-arranged, and satisfactory compilation of the United States laws applying to the Territory and the acts of the general assembly.